Attending the Conference On-site

 Internet Access

-There is WiFi at the venue, but it is slow.
-Streaming video will not be possible.
-If your presentation includes video, please bring it on a file that can be played without an internet connection.
+All presentation PC are connected to WiFi.
+However, streaming video is not recommended.
+If your presentation includes video, please bring it as a file that can be played without an internet connection.

 Photo/Recording Waiver